Thermal Ionization for Short-Range Potentials: Decay in the Glued Positive Temperature Space

 \section{Decay in the Glued Positive Temperature Space}

 In \autoref{lemma:gluing_integrable} the decay behavior of functions and their derivatives in the positive temperature gluing representation is discussed.
 That is, sufficient decay conditions of a function are stated such that the derivatives of the transformation by $\tau_\beta$, defined as in \Autoref{subsec:liouvillian}, are integrable.
-This is necessary for the proof that the commuted interaction is sufficiently bounded.
+This is required for the proof of \autoref{th:G commutator conditions}.
+The same kind of bounds were already used in \cite{merkli1,merkli2} but without explicitly mentioning them.